Inside the Olympic bubble: Where the ski, snowboarding events take place

-ZHANGJIAKOU (KXAN) — Life within the Olympic bubble in Beijing continues to be restrictive for those moving around in it.
+ZHANGJIAKOU (NEXSTAR) — Life within the Olympic bubble in Beijing continues to be restrictive for those moving around in it.
 But there’s one cluster within the zone that offers a little more freedom.

 In the Mountain Cluster, you really get a ski resort feel.
 As part of the Olympics bubble, it’s closed off to the public.